Hélène Berr, a life confiscated Exhibition from January 2 to February 2, 2017 in Toulouse

-Of a rare literary quality, "A confiscated life," an intimate diary written in 1942 by a Parisian Jewish student describes with sincerity the questions of a young French girl brutally marginalized from society by antisemitic legislation.
+Of a rare literary quality, "A life confiscated," diary written in 1942 by a Parisian Jewish student, describes with sincerity the questions of a young French girl brutally sidelined from society by anti-Semitic legislation.
 This newspaper is an unpublished testimony of the period of the German occupation in Paris.

 By Maurice Lugassy, professor of literature, regional coordinator of the Shoah Memorial.